erikjusufi/erikjusufi/README.md

 - 👋 Hi, I’m Erik Jusufi
-- 👀 I’m interested in data science, machine learning, game development
+- 👀 I’m interested in data science, machine learning, game development and various other fields.
 - 📫 How to reach me: jusufi.erik@gmail.com

 <!---